Pilot Program: Call for Proposals Instructions

 - Projects must have IRB approval in place.

 - Pilots must be used to support a future NIH (or equivalent) grant submission.

-- Investigators who currently have or previously received pilot or project funds from a Dartmouth or other COBRE are not eligible to apply.
+- Investigators who currently have pilot or project funds from a Dartmouth or other COBRE are not eligible to apply.

 - Funds can be requested for trainees; however, funding solely for PhD thesis work will not be eligible.

 Letter of Intent (LOI): Interested applicants should submit a completed cover sheet and the following items by email: